Filing for Divorce in Texas

 You may seek a modification of your divorce decree in Texas after one year.
 The most common modifications sought are those regarding child custody, child support, and spousal support.
 You must have a valid reason, such as a substantial change in your financial circumstances, to seek such a modification.

-To learn more about Texas divorce and to discuss your case, call Linette Aguirre-Gonzalez, PLLC at (915) 206-5801.
+To learn more about Texas divorce and to discuss your case, call El Paso family lawyer Linette Aguirre-Gonzalez at (915) 642-0466.